cms636/cms636.github.io/_posts/2018-11-06-sorting-hat-update-11-06.md

 ---
 [Slides!](https://docs.google.com/presentation/d/1FBE1cgimf75fmPIhWR4VS9yH8NHKYz3o3XSawdPgRio/edit?usp=sharing)

-We have sent out our survey, but would like more answers.
+We have sent out our survey, but would like more responses.